Places

 - Tallinn arrival devotion at St. Olaf’s, Old Town prayer walk, and rooftop testimony overlooking the Baltic

-- e-Estonia innovation showcase followed by ministry partner dialogue in Telliskivi Creative City
+- e-Estonia innovation showcase followed by ministry-partner dialogue in Telliskivi Creative City

-- Tartu university day with student ministries, Emajõgi river worship, and evening sauna sabbath for team renewal
+- Tartu university day with student ministries, Emajõgi river worship, and an evening sauna sabbath for team renewal

 What ETS Tours Provides Here

-- Custom routing across Tallinn, Tartu, Lahemaa, Saaremaa, Narva, and Peipsi region with licensed guides and ministry liaisons
+- Custom routing across Tallinn, Tartu, Lahemaa, Saaremaa, Narva, and the Peipsi region with licensed guides and ministry liaisons

 - Worship logistics: cathedral access, creative-space bookings, portable sound, translation, and communion support